Search Results

 A complex disease is caused by the interaction of multiple genes and environmental factors.

-… of multiple genes and environmental factors. … Genes, Cancer, Heart Disease, Gene-environment Interactions … A complex disease (or condition), when discussed in the context of genetics, reflects a disorder that results … genetic diseases include heart disease, diabetes, and cancer. … A complex disease is caused by the interaction of …
+… Genes, Cancer, Heart Disease, Gene-environment Interactions … A complex disease (or condition), when discussed in the context of genetics, reflects a disorder that results … the contributions of multiple genomic variants and genes in conjunction with significant influences of the physical …

 Educational Resources